AurimasJa/posts-application/README.md

 </br>
 I have successfully developed posts application that empowers user to create, delete, update and read authors and posts including search functionality and pagination in both views.</br>

+## Notifications
+Project includes notifications on every successful with success and unsuccessful move with error messages.

 ## Posts
 User can create post by choosing an author, writing post title and body.</br>
 User can delete post by id.</br>